elixir-europe/rdmkit/pages/privacy.md

 ## Your Github information
 If you are a contributor to the site then you will be automatically listed as a contributor, with your profile picture (if you have one) and a link to your GitHub pages.
 If you would like to be removed from the contributor list then please contact [rdm-editors@elixir-europe.org](mailto:rdm-editors@elixir-europe.org).

+You may also want to see the [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).